 Choosing any prduct requires determining several factors that affect its viability.

-These considerations vary from product to product, a chess box is different from a chess case
+These considerations vary from product to product, a chess box is different from a chess case for example.

 What are the characteristics to look for and decide with exactly?